hsemple/pythongis_tutorials/docs/source/displaying_files.rst

 |

-Now, let's open a data file then read its content into into Python.
-After that, we will split the file contents by columns, and store the columns in variables
+Now, let's open a data file then read its content into Python.
+After that, we will split the file contents into inidividual columns, and store the columns in variables

 .. code-block:: python
    :linenos:

-	infile = open("C:/Users/Student/Desktop/Equakes2.csv", 'r')
+	infile = open("/Users/student/Desktop/earthquakes.csv", 'r')
 	lines = infile.readlines()
 	infile.close()

 	del lines[0] # Remove the first line
 	#Create empty lists
 	xvar = []